 as the Rule for the whole life and government of Christian Princes,

 the most valuable thing that this world affords.

 And the Moderator shall continue:

 Here is Wisdom;

 These are the lively Oracles of God.

 Then the service of communion began.

 The striking aspect of the service is the preeminence given to the bible as the rule of law.
 The words of the oath and the presentation of the bible reflect the theology of Scottish theologian Samuel Rutherford in his seminal work, Lex Rex (God’s law is King).
-Rutherford’s work was burned in Edinburgh and St Andrews by the monarchy of his day, in 1683, and Rutherford was tried for High Treason.
+Rutherford’s work was burned in Edinburgh and St Andrews by the monarchy of his day, in 1661, and Rutherford was arrested for High Treason and died in prison before his trial.
 Yet, in subsequent generations, his view of the rule of law came to be established and was enshrined in the Coronation service.